Seattle Seahawks vs. Minnesota Vikings NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Of 17 games last season, Seattle had six with over 55 points scored, its current matchup's over/under.
+- Last year, Seattle's games finished over 55 points scored, its current matchup's total, six (out of 17) times.

 - Last year, eight of Minnesota's 16 matchups went over 55 total points scored.

-- The average point total in Seahawks games last year was 3.7 fewer points than the total of 55 in this matchup.
+- The average over/under the Seahawks had set in games last year was 3.7 less points than this outing's point total.

-- Vikings games in 2020 averaged a total of 50.0 points, 5.0 less than the point total in this matchup.
+- The average point total for the Vikings in 2020 was 5.0 points lower than this game's over/under.

 Seahawks stats and trends

-- The Seahawks had an ATS record of 6-8 when playing as at least 1.5-point favorites last season.
+- The Seahawks covered the spread six times last season (6-8 ATS) when playing as at least 2-point favorites.

+- Last season, the combined scoring went over the point total seven times in Seattle's games.

 - Last year, the Seahawks racked up just one fewer point per game (28.7) than the Vikings surrendered (29.7).

-- Seattle was 6-2 against the spread and 6-2 overall in games when it scored more than 29.7 points last year.
+- Seattle was 6-2 against the spread and 6-2 overall last season when the team notched over 29.7 points.

-- In games that Seattle picked up over 393.3 yards last season, the team was 4-2 against the spread and 4-2 overall.

-- Last season the Seahawks had 18 turnovers, four fewer than the Vikings had takeaways (22).
+- Last year the Seahawks had 18 turnovers, four fewer than the Vikings had takeaways (22).

 - Click over to SISportsbook and find the latest odds on this matchup.